srid/purescript-book-sources/chapter13.md

   arbitrary :: Gen t
 ```

 The `Gen` type constructor represents the side-effects of _deterministic random data generation_.
-It uses a pseudo-random number generator to generate deterministic random function arguments from a seed value. `Gen` is both a monad and an applicative functor, so we have the usual collection of combinators at our disposal for creating new instances of the `Arbitrary` type class.
+It uses a pseudo-random number generator to generate deterministic random function arguments from a seed value.
+The `Test.QuickCheck.Gen` module defines several useful combinators for building generators.

+`Gen` is also a monad and an applicative functor, so we have the usual collection of combinators at our disposal for creating new instances of the `Arbitrary` type class.

 For example, we can use the `Arbitrary` instance for the `Int` type, provided in the `purescript-quickcheck` library, to create a distribution on the 256 byte values, using the `Functor` instance for `Gen` to map a function from integers to bytes over arbitrary integer values: